 In the RX chain, the light variations produced by the LED are converted into a current by a photo diode (PD) and amplified by a transimpedance amplifier (TIA).
 The DC component is removed, the signal shall be downconverted to baseband and fed to the RX OFDM PHY.

-The light communications transmitter and receiver shall operate at a wavelength between 800 nm and 1000 nm.

-1.2.3.9 PHY operating specifications (general)
+32.3.2.3.4 PHY operating specifications (general)

-1.2.3.9.1 General
+32.3.2.3.4.1 General

-The operating specifications shall be the same as in section 17.3.8 except for the regulatory requirements and operating frequencies.
+The operating specifications shall be the same as in section 17.3.8 except for the changes made to support LC in the following sub-clauses.
+In addition, 17.3.8.5 is not required in the LC CM PHY.

-1.2.3.9.2 Outline description
+32.3.2.3.4.2 Outline description